ctn-waterloo/website/ctn_waterloo/content/research/nef/applications-of-the-nef.md

   * recognition of song by zebra finch (Hurwitz, 2008, tech report)
   * language processing in humans (Eliasmith, 2004; Stewart & Eliasmith, 2009)
   * zebra finch song system (Anderson, 2009, unpublished)

-Much of the rest of this website is devoted to other models that are currently under construction.